-Both the Moderna and Pfizer COVID-19 vaccines show effectiveness of nearly 95% protection from COVID-19 illness.
+The Pfizer-BioNTech COVID-19 vaccine shows effectiveness of nearly 95% protection from COVID-19 illness.
 It is very important to receive the second dose in order to receive this extraordinary level of protection.
 Vaccines are an important tool to help end the pandemic.
 Protect yourself and your loved ones by receiving both doses of the COVID-19 vaccine to achieve full protection.